MaicholD95/RootTracer/README.md

 - **Root selection:** Choose specific roots, including primary and secondary roots, for detailed analysis.

 ## Support:
-For questions or issues, please open a GitHub issue or contact the authors directly.
+For questions or issues, please open a GitHub issue or contact the authors directly (maichol.dadi2@unibo.it).